Adam Silver

-Adam Silver (born April 25, 1962) is an American lawyer and sports executive who serves as the fifth and current commissioner of the National Basketball Association (NBA).
+Adam Silver (born April 25, 1962) is an American lawyer and sports executive who is serving as the fifth and current commissioner of the National Basketball Association (NBA).
 He joined the NBA in 1992 and has held various positions within the league, becoming chief operating officer and deputy commissioner under his predecessor and mentor David Stern in 2006.
-When Stern retired in 2014, Silver was named the new commissioner.
+When Stern retired in 2014, Silver was named commissioner.

 During Silver's tenure, the league has continued to grow economically and globally, especially in China.
-Silver made headlines in 2014 for forcing Donald Sterling to sell the Los Angeles Clippers, then banning Sterling for life from all NBA games and events following racist remarks.
+Silver made headlines in 2014 for forcing Donald Sterling to sell the Los Angeles Clippers, after banning Sterling for life from all NBA games and events when private recordings of him making racist remarks were made public.

-Early life
+Early life and education

 Silver was born into a Jewish-American family.
 His father Edward Silver (1921–2004) was a lawyer who specialized in labor law and was a senior partner at the law firm Proskauer Rose.
 Silver grew up in Rye, New York, a northern suburb of New York City in Westchester County.
 He attended Rye High School and graduated in 1980.

 After high school, Silver went to Duke University.
 He was a member of the Phi Delta Theta fraternity, and graduated in 1984 with a Bachelor of Arts degree in political science.
-He worked from 1984 to 1985 as a legislative aide to Les AuCoin, who was a member of the U.S. House of Representatives.
+Silver worked from 1984 to 1985 as a legislative aide to Les AuCoin, who was a member of the U.S. House of Representatives.
 Silver then attended the University of Chicago Law School, graduating in 1988 with a J.D. degree.

-After law school, Silver spent one year as a law clerk for Judge Kimba Wood of the U.S. District Court for the Southern District of New York.
+After law school, Silver spent a year as a law clerk for Judge Kimba Wood of the U.S. District Court for the Southern District of New York.
 He then joined the law firm of Cravath, Swaine & Moore as an associate.

+National Basketball Association

+NBA Entertainment

+Since joining the NBA in 1992, Silver held the position of senior VP and COO of NBA Entertainment working his way up to president and COO, which he held for eight years.
+During his time with NBA Entertainment, Silver was an executive producer of the IMAX movie Michael Jordan to the Max, as well as the documentary Whatever Happened to Micheal Ray?
+He also contributed to the productions of Like Mike and The Year of the Yao.

+Silver also held the positions of NBA chief of staff and special assistant to the commissioner.

-NBA career
+NBA deputy commissioner

-Prior to becoming commissioner, Silver was the NBA's deputy commissioner and chief operating officer for eight years.
+Silver was the NBA's deputy commissioner and chief operating officer for eight years.
 In that role, he was involved in the negotiation of the league's last three collective bargaining agreements with the National Basketball Players Association, the development of the WNBA and NBA Development League, the partnership with Turner Broadcasting to manage the NBA's digital assets, and the creation of NBA China.

-Previously, Silver spent eight years as president and COO of NBA Entertainment.
-Since joining the NBA in 1992, Silver has also held the positions of senior VP and COO, NBA Entertainment, NBA chief of staff, and special assistant to the commissioner.
-During his time with NBA Entertainment, Silver was an executive producer of the IMAX movie Michael Jordan to the Max, as well as the documentary Whatever Happened to Micheal Ray?
-He also worked on the production side of Like Mike and The Year of the Yao.

-Commissioner

-On October 25, 2012, he was endorsed by David Stern to be the next NBA commissioner.
-On February 1, 2014, when Stern stepped down from his position, Silver was unanimously approved by the NBA owners to succeed him.